Messirve-MissClick/home-cloud/Server/src/routes/README.md

 List the dir content `/dir/:dir` **GET**`

-# Should Create a rote to download the files
+# Should Create a route to download the files